 A box frame means that the artwork is not pressed against the glass, but a small batten is placed between the frame and the backing cardboard, creating a box for the print to "breathe" in.
-It is a little more exclusive way of framing, suitable for example when the paper of the print is very thick, when the print has a relief or torn edges that are given more life when they are not pressed against the glass.
+It is suitable for example when the paper of the print is very thick, when the print has a relief or torn edges that are given more life when they are not pressed down by a mount.

 How long will it take?